hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-coverage-intro.md

 ### Profile specific implementation guidance
 - When querying if a patient is covered `Coverage.status` and `Coverage.period` are relevant.
 The coverage may not be active at the time of query but may have been applicable during the time of service or claim.
+- When supporting concession selfpay, two codings **SHOULD** be sent in `Coverage.type`, "pay" and "payconc".